MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 <a name="updating-a-notification" />

-### Updating a Notification
+### Updating a notification

-If you want to update the content of a notification after it has been published, you can reuse the existing `Notification.Builder` object to create a new notification object and publish this notification with the identifier of the last notification.
+If you want to update the content of a notification after it has been published, you can reuse the existing `NotificationCompat.Builder` object to create a new notification object and publish this notification with the identifier of the last notification.
 For example: